mozilla/bug-handling/policy/feature-flags.md

 The bug to turn off the feature must be a dependency of the main bug.

+#### What about bugs found in a feature after release

+These bugs do not need the `behind-pref` flag.
+If it's decided that the feature should be turned off until the bug or bugs are fixed, then these bugs should block the original feature tracking bug.

 #### What if we want to hold a feature over a release cycle and not promote it?

 On merge day, the `behind-pref` flag would retain it's earlier value, and remain preffed off in other versions.